 Studies of donated brain tissue provide additional evidence for the heart-head connection.
 These studies suggest that plaques and tangles are more likely to cause Alzheimer’s symptoms if strokes or damage to the brain’s blood vessels are also present.

 Latinos and African-Americans at risk

-General healthy aging: Other lines of evidence suggest that strategies for overall healthy aging may help keep your brain as well as your body fit.
-These strategies may even offer some protection against developing Alzheimer’s or related disorders.
-Try to keep your weight within recommended guidelines, avoid tobacco and excess alcohol, stay socially connected, and exercise both your body and mind.
+Overall healthy aging: One promising line of research suggests that strategies for overall healthy aging may help keep the brain healthy and may even reduce the risk of developing Alzheimer’s.
+These measures include eating a healthy diet, staying socially active, avoiding tobacco and excess alcohol, and exercising both the body and mind.
 Sign up for Alzheimer’s enews and stay informed on research investigating lifestyle factors and the risk of cognitive impairment.